 (b) Motions.
-An application to the court for an order shall be by motion which shall be made in writing unless made during a hearing or trial, shall state with particularity the grounds therefor, and shall set forth the relief or order sought.
+An application to the court for an order must be by motion which must be made in writing unless made during a hearing or trial, must state with particularity the grounds for it, and must set forth the relief or order sought.
 The requirement of writing is fulfilled if the motion is stated in a written notice of the hearing of the motion.
-All notices of hearing shall specify each motion or other matter to be heard.
+All notices of hearing must specify each motion or other matter to be heard.

-(2) A civil cover sheet (form 1.997) shall be completed and filed with the clerk at the time an initial complaint or petition is filed by the party initiating the action.
-If the cover sheet is not filed, the clerk shall accept the complaint or petition for filing; but all proceedings in the action shall be abated until a properly executed cover sheet is completed and filed.
-The clerk shall complete the civil cover sheet for a party appearing pro se.
+(d) Civil Cover Sheet.
+A civil cover sheet (form 1.997) must be completed and filed with the clerk at the time an initial complaint or petition is filed by the party initiating the action.
+If the cover sheet is not filed, the clerk must accept the complaint or petition for filing; but all proceedings in the action must be abated until a properly executed cover sheet is completed and filed.
+The clerk must complete the civil cover sheet for a party appearing pro se.